cf913/TicTacToe/README.md

 ## Coming Soon

-3 levels of AI to play against: "So easy", "Meh he got lucky" and "Unbeatable".
+(TicTacToe) 3 levels of AI to play against: "So easy", "Meh he got lucky" and "Unbeatable".

 ## Built With